intake/intake/docs/source/plugin-directory.rst

 * `intake-splunk <https://github.com/ContinuumIO/intake-splunk>`_: Splunk machine data query
 * `intake-xarray <https://github.com/ContinuumIO/intake-xarray>`_: load netCDF, Zarr and other multi-dimensional data

+The status of these projects is available at `Status Dashboard <https://continuumio.github.io/intake-dashboard/status.html>`_.

 Don't see your favorite format?
 See :doc:`making-plugins` for how to create new plugins.

-Note that if you want your plugin listed here, open an issue in the `Intake issue repository <https://github.com/ContinuumIO/intake>`_.
+Note that if you want your plugin listed here, open an issue in the `Intake issue repository <https://github.com/ContinuumIO/intake>`_ and add an entry to the `status dashboard repository <https://github.com/ContinuumIO/intake-dashboard>`_.
 We also have a `plugin wishlist Github issue <https://github.com/ContinuumIO/intake/issues/58>`_ that shows the breadth of plugins we hope to see for Intake.